-The types of financial instruments Cintas classifies within Level 2 include highly rated U.S. state or municipal bonds.
+The types of financial instruments Cintas classifies within Level 2 are primarily Canadian treasury securities (federal).
 The valuation technique used for Cintas' marketable securities classified within Level 2 of the fair value hierarchy is primarily the market approach.
-The primary inputs to value Cintas' marketable securities is the respective instruments future cash flows based on its stated yield and the amount a market participant would pay for a similar instrument.
+The primary inputs to value Cintas' marketable securities is the respective instrument's future cash flows based on its stated yield and the amount a market participant would pay for a similar instrument.
 Primarily all of Cintas' marketable securities are actively traded and the recorded fair value reflects current market conditions.
 However, due to the inherent volatility in the investment market, there is at least a possibility that recorded investment values may change in the near term.

+The funds invested in Canadian treasury securities are not presently expected to be repatriated, but instead are expected to be invested indefinitely in foreign subsidiaries.
 Interest, realized gains and losses and declines in value determined to be other than temporary on available-for-sale securities are included in interest income or expense.
 The cost of the securities sold is based on the specific identification method.
-There were no outstanding marketable securities as of May 31, 2014.
-The amortized cost basis of marketable securities as of May 31, 2013 was \$5.7 million.
-Purchases of marketable securities were \$48.5 million, \$167.1 million and \$579.7 million for the fiscal years ended May 31, 2014, 2013 and 2012, respectively.
-All outstanding marketable securities as of May 31, 2013 had contractual maturities due within one year.
+The amortized cost basis of marketable securities as of May 31, 2015 was \$16.1 million.
+There were no outstanding marketable securities as of May 31, 2015, 2014 and 2013, respectively.
+All outstanding marketable securities as of May 31, 2015 had contractual maturities due within one year.

-Foreign currency forward contracts were included in current accrued liabilities and accounts receivable, net as of May 31, 2014 and 2013, respectively.
+Foreign currency forward contracts were included in current accrued liabilities as of May 31, 2014.
 The fair value of Cintas' foreign currency forward contracts are based on similar exchange traded derivatives (market approach) and are, therefore, included within Level 2 of the fair value hierarchy.